emqx/blog/en/202011/emq-industrial-internet-cloud-edge-integrated-solution.md

 ## Solution 2: cloud edge collaboration industrial internet platform

 This approach differs from the above in that it **introduces the concept of cloud edge collaboration,** with underlying distribution and orchestration capabilities for container-based applications on the edge similar to those provided by KubeEdge/IEF.
-The centralized management of instances such as Neuron, Edge and Kuiper enables **online management and updating of data collection, aggregation and analysis logic at the edge in the cloud.**  Also in the cloud, by deploying EMQ X Enterprise's distributed, highly available clustering capabilities to access and analyze data from devices distributed across different edge endpoints.
+The centralized management of instances such as Neuron, Edge and Kuiper enables **online management and updating of data collection, aggregation and analysis logic at the edge in the cloud.**  Also in the cloud, by deploying EMQX Enterprise's distributed, highly available clustering capabilities to access and analyze data from devices distributed across different edge endpoints.

 ![iiot_sol_2.png](https://static.emqx.net/images/b2159860f854daaface005fbf339dcd7.png)